Get News & Updates Directly To Your Inbox

 Unfortunately, the disease is basically undetectable in its early stages.
 As it progresses, symptoms can include:

-If you experience any of these symptoms, make an appointment with your doctor as soon as you can.
-Your doctor will usually do an exam, order blood tests and may perform a biopsy of the liver if he or she believes you have cirrhosis.
+If you have any of these symptoms, book a visit with your doctor as soon as you can.
+Your doctor will usually do an exam and order blood tests.
+They may do a liver biopsy if they believe you have cirrhosis.

 There is no magic pill or treatment that can cure cirrhosis.
 There are ways to slow or stop its progress, though.
 Treatment depends on the cause of your cirrhosis.
 Options can range from lifestyle changes (stop drinking alcohol, lose weight, etc.) to medications.
 If the liver damage is severe, your doctor may suggest a liver transplant.